MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/architecture-and-overview.md

 ## The GPIO Controller Driver

 The General Purpose Input/Output (GPIO) controller delivers interrupts from the device over GPIO.
-This is often a simple slave component that uses GPIO pins to signal Windows of new data or other events.
+This is often a simple subordinate component that uses GPIO pins to signal Windows of new data or other events.
 GPIO can also control the device by approaches other than the I²C channel.

 ## The Resource Hub